 Visible Scalp

-Thin hair usually reveals the scalp more prominently.
+Thin hair reveals the scalp more prominently.
 If you can easily see your scalp through your hair, with more visible skin than hair, it indicates that you likely have thin hair.
-This can give your hair a sparser, less dense appearance.
+This gives your hair a sparser, less dense appearance.

 Increased Hair Shedding